Back-to-School Guide

 The purpose of immunizations is to keep your family and the community healthy and to stop the spread of disease to the most vulnerable.

-In addition to the links provided here, you can obtain a printable WA State immunization form (CIS) from your student’s school forms on myAW, the school nurse resource board, or following the instructions below.
+In addition to the links provided here, you can obtain a printable WA State immunization form (CIS) from your student’s school forms on myAW, the school nurse resource board, or by following the instructions below.

 CERTIFICATE OF IMMUNIZATION